 Here’s our top choices for the Best Ultralight Headlamp for Backpacking

-Vont ‘Spark’ LED Headlamp – Without a Doubt the Best Value in Ultralight Headlamps
+Vont ‘Spark’ LED Headlamp – Best Value in Ultralight Headlamps

 You’ll find it power-packed with 200 lumens of excellent-quality LED lights and precision designed with a whole lot of features and functions.
 The Vont Spark Headlamp may just be your new go-to, must-have, and all-time favorite headlamp as soon as you hit the trail.